eweik/edisonweik.github.io/_posts/2018-7-1-Learning-Physics-from-the-Machine.md

 category:
 tags:
 ---

-An overview of an undergraduate research project.

 <div align="justify">
+Hello world!
+Welcome to my little blog, where I will write about general things in science that interest.
+Sometimes I'll talk about my personal work, sometimes I'll try and explain a concept I find obscure, sometimes I'll talk about random stuff.
+It's my blog, I can do what I want with (whatever that is).

+<br><br>

+In this first post I'll talk about a project I worked on as an undergrad at UCI with UCI ATLAS team.
+It involves some physics and some machine learning, but hopefully I'm not too technical in my descriptions.
+I'll talk a little bit about the background and then dive into method and results.
+Bear with me now, I'm only just beginning so there probably be some mistakes some wear, but hopefully not too many.
+Okay, let's get to it...

+<br><br>

-In particle physics, people smash particles together at very high speeds to see what happens.
-The higher the speed, the more likely we can see something we’ve never seen before, a new and exciting discovery.
-For example, the Higgs Boson, which holds the secret to the nature of mass, was discovered in 2013 at the Large Hadron Collider (LHC).
-These types of experiments can help tell how us what are the most fundamental components of all matter.
+A lot of particle physics research essentially involves people smashing particles together at very high speeds to see what happens.
+The more energy a collision has, the more likely we can see something we’ve never seen before.
+For example, the Higgs Boson, a very important particle for for understanding mass, was discovered in 2013 at the Large Hadron Collider (LHC).
+These are the types of experiments that help us fathom the most basic components of all matter.
 </div>

 <br>